TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/21 - Ecclesiastes/Ecclesiastes 4/Ecclesiastes 4.6.md

 ---

-Better is a handful, with quietness, than two handfuls with labor and striving after wind.
+Better is a handful, with quietness, than two handfuls with labor and chasing after wind.